How Long Does Whiplash Last?

-Before we answer the question “how long do whiplash injuries last?” we will look at how people suffer whiplash injuries.
+Before we talk about how long does whiplash take to heal, we’ll summarise what this injury is and how it may occur.
 Whiplash is a type of injury in the neck when the ligaments, tendons, and other soft tissues are damaged by being suddenly pulled and stretched.
 It is similar in effect to a sprain injury that you might suffer in your wrist or your hand.
 It is caused when the head is suddenly thrown back and forth with considerable force.

-Though car accidents are not the only cause of whiplash injuries, they are the most common ways whiplash occurs.
-Whiplash often occurs because a driver has been jerked forward in their seat by the force of an impact or the momentum of coming to a sudden halt to avoid a collision.
+Though car accidents are not the only potential cause of whiplash, they are the most common cause of the injury.
+Whiplash can occur when a driver has been jerked forward in their seat by the force of an impact or the momentum of coming to a sudden halt to avoid a collision.